December 8, 2024

 COVID Precautions During Worship

 Masks Encouraged: The health and safety of all who worship with us is important.
 We realize that some individuals attending worship may have compromised immune systems.
-Therefore, it is important to remember that we all need to wear masks and maintain social distancing during worship.
-We will continue to run the exhaust fans and keep windows open to ensure adequate ventilation during the service.
+Masks are optional.

 For Our Children